 Physically, the practice begins with posture.
 The practitioner assumes the traditional Zazen position—seated cross-legged, with a straight back, hands resting in the lap, and the eyes either half-closed or cast downward.
 This posture is designed to bring a balance of alertness and relaxation, facilitating an optimal state of awareness.
 The breath is neither controlled nor forced, but it remains an important aspect of the practice, as it serves as a subtle anchor for the mind.

 In Shikan meditation, there is an emphasis on stilling the body and mind.
 The meditator becomes aware of bodily sensations, emotions, and thoughts, but instead of engaging with them, they let them pass like clouds in the sky.
 The focus is on simply being present, without striving to change or attain anything.
-This practice of non-striving is central to the Zen approach, as it embodies the notion that enlightenment is not a goal to be reached but an experience of suchness (or “tathata” in Sanskrit), a direct realisation of the world as it is.
+This practice of non-striving is central to the Shikan approach, as it embodies the notion that enlightenment is not a goal to be reached but an experience of suchness (or “tathata” in Sanskrit), a direct realisation of the world as it is.

 The Philosophy of “No-Self” and “Non-Duality”

-Shikan meditation is also an embodiment of the Zen concepts of “no-self” (anatta) and “non-duality”.
+Shikan meditation is also an embodiment of the concepts of “no-self” (anatta) and “non-duality”.
 In Zen, there is an understanding that the sense of an independent, separate self is an illusion.
 The self is not a fixed, unchanging entity, but rather a process that arises from and dissolves into the flow of experience.
 Through the practice of Shikan, the meditator comes to realise that their thoughts, emotions, and perceptions are not separate from the world, but part of a continuous, interconnected process.

 This realisation is often referred to as the experience of “non-duality”—the understanding that there is no fundamental distinction between subject and object, self and other.
 In the stillness of Shikan meditation, this insight becomes apparent as the practitioner sits without a sense of separation between themselves and the world around them.
 The boundaries between the self and the environment dissolve, and the meditator experiences the world as a seamless whole.